ftobler/flolang/README.md

 *very much a work in progress*

 works:
-* there is a interpreter which works.
+* There is a interpreter which works.
+It is written in python.
-* mathematical and logical evaluations work.
+* Mathematical and logical evaluations work.
-* core building blocks work. (functions, loops, if).
+* Core building blocks work. (functions, loops, if).

 progress:
-* variables and types are still in concept. (int works, but accepts everything)
+* Variables and types are still in concept. (int works, but accepts everything)
-* return and break statements do not work correctly.
+* Return and break statements do not work correctly.
-* error handling.
+* Error handling.
 Too many run time errors that should be checked at compile time.

 concepts:
 * Class and structure type system still in concept.